 - Promoting ‘shelter for all’ with emphasis on urban poor and vulnerable population including slum and squatter, both at policy level and in implementation;

 - Promoting water and environmental sanitation, water demand management, WATSAN governance, integrated water resource management and capacity building at various levels.

 - Disaster preparedness and recovery, particularly actively involving in CERF activities and shelter cluster including preparing building codes and norms and post disaster recovery support

 - Supporting climate change management issues in terms of cities including Cities and Climate Change Initiatives.

 - Raising urban agenda through Nepal Urban Forum, National Urban Observatory, and similar collaborative works

-Under the programme framework UN-HABITAT has supported landless Koshi flood victims of 2008 with integrated shelter, promoting urban water and sanitation under Water for Asian Cities Programme, initiated full sanitation coverage in five selected districts through Global Sanitation Fund, prepared Nepal Urban Housing Sector Profile Study, etc. Similarly, UN-Habitat prepared Tools for the assessment of School and Hospital Safety For Multi-Hazards in South Asia under the Disaster preparedness and recovery.
+Under the program framework UN-Habitat has supported landless Koshi flood victims of 2008 with integrated shelter, promoting urban water and sanitation under Water for Asian Cities Program, initiated full sanitation coverage in five selected districts through Global Sanitation Fund, prepared Nepal Urban Housing Sector Profile Study, etc. Similarly, UN-Habitat prepared Tools for the assessment of School and Hospital Safety For Multi-Hazards in South Asia under the Disaster preparedness and recovery.

 Likewise, UN-Habitat is also working for promoting sustainable housing in Nepal with the project of “Green Homes”.
 Green Homes is three year (2013-1015) project funded by the European Union aims at promoting sustainable housing technologies and services to contribute towards mitigating climate change and reducing poverty through creation of green jobs and moving towards a green economy.